10 things that your plumber wishes you knew

 Your plumber wants you to learn to shut off your water when you are going away on vacation.
 If you leave your water on, there is a chance you could come home to a flooded home.
 Since no one is in your home, the damage from this disaster could be quite severe and expensive.
 You can have your plumber shut off the water, or you can shut off your water valves yourself.
 Be sure to open the faucets afterward to relieve any pressure.

-7. Know Your Limits
+7. Know your limits

 A lot of folks love to do things on their own.
 This does make sense since you get to save money, and you get the satisfaction of knowing you're taking care of your own home.
 That being said, do not do something you aren't sure about.
 You don't want to be the person taking on something too complicated and end up causing a bigger problem.

-8. Garbage Disposal Care
+8. Garbage disposal care

 Your garbage disposal is not a trashcan.
 Don't throw everything in there like it doesn't matter.
 Potato skin and celery are examples of things the garbage disposal can't handle, so use this knowledge or risk causing damage or a clog.